 With its famous beaches and walking trails, Phillip Island is a paradise for hikers who can experience the unique rock formations, sheer cliffs, and coastal boardwalks.
 And that’s not all.
-Home to Australia’s largest fur seal colony and famous for its nightly penguin parade, animal lovers have plenty see on the Phillip Island too.
+Home to Australia’s largest fur seal colony and famous for its nightly penguin parade, animal lovers have plenty to see on the Phillip Island too.

 Wildlife on Phillip Island